kubernetes/enhancements/keps/sig-auth/4193-tokenrequest-requester-info-enhancements/README.md

 ### Feature Enablement and Rollback

+* `ServiceAccountTokenJTI` feature flag will toggle including JTI information in tokens, as well as recording JTIs in the audit log.
-* `EmbedServiceAccountRequesterInfo` feature flag will toggle this behaviour.
-This can be safely disabled at any time.
+* `ServiceAccountTokenNodeInfo` feature flag will toggle including node info in tokens.

+Both of these feature flags can be disabled without any unexpected adverse affects or coordination required.

 ###### How can this feature be enabled / disabled in a live cluster?

 - [x] Feature gate (also fill in values in `kep.yaml`)
+  - Feature gate name: `ServiceAccountTokenJTI`
+  - Components depending on the feature gate: kube-apiserver

+- [x] Feature gate (also fill in values in `kep.yaml`)
   - Feature gate name: `EmbedServiceAccountRequesterInfo`
-  - Components depending on the feature gate: N/A
+  - Components depending on the feature gate: kube-apiserver

 ###### Does enabling the feature change any default behavior?